-Many older buildings which are converted into dwellings, e.g., warehouses, cotton mills, etc. were built using cast iron, wrought iron or mild steel.
+Many older buildings which are converted into dwellings, e.g., warehouses and cotton mills were built using cast iron, wrought iron or mild steel.

 When the intention is to keep the existing structural elements, an appraisal of the existing building is necessary.

-In addition to this, the Engineer should comment on the following:
+In addition to this, the engineer should comment on the following:

-- Determine age of the building and materials used; - Assess how its construction has faired: - Justify the loadings by calculation; - Identify areas where additional testing and / or opening up is necessary.
+- Determine age of the building and materials used - Assess how its construction has faired - Justify the loadings by calculation - Identify areas where additional testing and/or opening up is necessary is under designed, a Structural Engineer should comment on this and provide calculations to justify the proposals.